deshmukharjun/scripter-ai/SETUP.md

 ### Firestore Errors
 - Ensure Firestore is enabled in Firebase Console
-- Check security rules allow authenticated users
+- Check security rules allow authenticated users for both `scripts` and `videos` collections
-- Verify collection name is `scripts`
+- Verify collection names are `scripts` and `videos`
+- If you get "Missing or insufficient permissions" error, update your Firestore security rules to include the `videos` collection (see rules above)

 ## Next Steps